sciZer0/7/v/README.md

 Now, generally, a blockchain with at least some innovative idea is accumulating attention and capitalization very fast.

-Surpassing all other blockchains, the U blockchain unprecedentedly has a lot of innovative ideas.
+The U blockchain unprecedentedly has a lot of innovative ideas, surpassing all other blockchains in each key aspect.

 Plus, the U blockchain unprecedentedly starts with over $100 000,000 people equally owning the blockchain's native token.